guyi49/just-for-interest/ietls/talking/02事/part1.md

         - Yes,based on my habits that just mentioned,it is clear for me to know what to do in a day.
         - And Managing time properly is beneficial way to make my lifestyle more simple and efficient.

-7. Lost and found
+7. Lost and found * （课上分析）

-    Have you ever lost things?
+    - Have you ever lost things?
+        - yeah,I remember quite clearly that I  lost my ID_card when I was in college.
+        - I posted this on social media, and I wanted to get help from all the friends to get it back.
+        - Eventually ,I found it .

-    Will you post on social media if you lose your item?
+    - Will you post on social media if you lose your item?
+        - yeah,I post on social media to find it through the help of school friends.

-    What will you do if you find something lost by others?
+    - What will you do if you find something lost by others?
+        - It depends on how much it values.
+If it’s something quite precious, I’ll definitely give it to the police.
+Otherwise, I’ll just keep it.

-    Do you report to the police when finding something lost by others?
+    - Do you report to the police when finding something lost by others?

 8. Daily routine * （课上分析）